 Detail of the finished recreation © Oak Taylor-Smith for Factum Arte

-Factum's recreation of leather wallpaper installed inside the Camera dei Venti at Palazzo Te © Fondazione Palazzo Te
+Factum's recreation of a leather wall hanging installed inside the Camera dei Venti at Palazzo Te © Fondazione Palazzo Te